Tablerase/42_Projects/Projects/CPP_Modules/README.md

 A structure is a user-defined data type that is used to group related data together.
 A structure is a collection of variables (members) that are grouped together under a single name (the structure name).

+Same as class but with default public access.

 ```cpp
 struct Person
 {